 CBF's Osprey Tracking Project allows students and teachers to track three ospreys, one living on Virginia's Port Isobel Island and two on Holly Beach Farm in Maryland, from their home and classroom computers.
 The page includes lesson plans for teachers and puzzles, projects, and more for students, as well as a link to video of the tagging process.
 Learn More

 Welcome to our nest cam.
 This penthouse overlooking CBF's Merrill Center headquarters and the beautiful Bay will be empty while our local birds winter down south.
-Check back in March for their return.
 WATCH

 Find out about "moving day" for one osprey pair at the Philip Merrill Environmental Center and see what else is up with our feathered friends on the Chesapeake Bay Foundation blog.
 CHECK IT OUT